-For almost 100 years (from Dalton’s A New System of Chemical Philosophy) atoms were thought to be the smallest possible division of matter.
+For almost 100 years (from Dalton’s A New System of Chemical Philosophy), atoms were thought to be the smallest possible division of matter.
 All of the results of chemical experiments during this time indicated that the atom was indivisible.
-Eventually, experimentation into electricity and radioactivity indicated that particles of matter smaller than the atom did indeed exist.
+Eventually, experimentation into electricity and radioactivity indicated that particles of matter smaller than the atom did exist.

 1) Electrons are negatively-charged particles